-FAMILY

-One or more persons occupying premises and living as a single housekeeping unit.

-FARMERS MARKET

-An event where farmers, ranchers, and other agricultural producers sell food, plants, flowers, marineproducts, and added-value products, such as jams and jellies or handmade crafts, they have grown, raised, caught, or prepared for retail sale.
+518 FAMILY 519 One or more persons occupying premises and living as a single housekeeping unit.
+520 521 522 523 524 525 526 527 FARMERS MARKET An event where farmers, ranchers, and other agricultural producers sell food, plants, flowers, marine-products, and added-value products, such as jams and jellies or handmade crafts, they have grown, raised, caught, or prepared for retail sale.
 In addition, some vendors sell food that is available for immediate consumption on site, and some may be community groups, services, or other vendors or organizations.
 Farmers Markets occur on a regular basis in the same location.
 They are free and open to the public.
 Some markets are seasonal, while others occur year-round.

-FCC

-The Federal Communications Commission.

-FILL

-Materials such as select soils, rock, sand and gravel added to a land area or wetland area.

-FILLING

-The act of adding and/or placing fill into or upon a land area or wetland area.

-FINAL SUBDIVISION PLAN

-The final drawings on which an applicant's plan of a subdivision is presented to the Planning Board for approval and which, if approved, must be filed for the record with the Municipal Clerk and York County Registry of Deeds.

-FINGER FLOAT

-A float extending from the main float of a pier, ramp and float system that creates slips and/or increases the pier or float edge available for mooring boats.

-FLAG

-Any fabric containing distinctive colors, patterns or symbols, used as a symbol of a government or recognized political subdivision.

-FLOAT

-A platform that floats and is anchored, moored or secured at or near the shore, used for landing or other purposes.

-FLOOD, AREA OF A SHALLOW FLOODING

-A designated AO or AH Zone on a community's Flood Insurance Rate Map (FIRM), with a onepercent or greater annual chance of flooding to an average depth of one to three feet, where a clearly defined channel does not exist, where the path of flooding is unpredictable, and where velocity flow may be evident.
+528 529 FCC The Federal Communications Commission.
+530 531 FILL Materials such as select soils, rock, sand and gravel added to a land area or wetland area.
+532 533 FILLING The act of adding and/or placing fill into or upon a land area or wetland area.
+534 535 536 FINGER FLOAT A float extending from the main float of a pier, ramp and float system that creates slips and/or increases the pier or float edge available for mooring boats.
+537 538 539 FLAG Any fabric containing distinctive colors, patterns or symbols, used as a symbol of a government or recognized political subdivision.
+540 541 542 FLOAT A platform that floats and is anchored, moored or secured at or near the shore, used for landing or other purposes.
+543 544 545 546 547 548 FLOOD, AREA OF A SHALLOW FLOODING A designated AO or AH Zone on a community's Flood Insurance Rate Map (FIRM), with a one-percent or greater annual chance of flooding to an average depth of one to three feet, where a clearly defined channel does not exist, where the path of flooding is unpredictable, and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow.

-FLOOD, AREA OF SPECIAL FLOOD HAZARD

-The land in the floodplain having a one-percent or greater chance of flooding in any given year, as specifically identified in the Flood Insurance Study cited in § 16.5.10.C, Establishment of areas.

-FLOOD ELEVATION STUDY

-An examination, evaluation and determination of flood hazards and, if appropriate, corresponding water surface elevations.
+549 550 551 552 FLOOD, AREA OF SPECIAL FLOOD HAZARD The land in the floodplain having a one-percent or greater chance of flooding in any given year, as specifically identified in the Flood Insurance Study cited in § 16.5.11.C, Establishment of areas.
+553 554 FLOOD ELEVATION STUDY An examination, evaluation and determination of flood hazards and, if appropriate,

-FLOOD HAZARD ZONE

-That portion of land which has one-percent chance of flooding in any given year, as designated on Flood Insurance Rate Maps issued by the Federal Insurance Administration, if available, or on Flood Hazard Boundary Maps issued by the Federal Insurance Administration.

-FLOOD INSURANCE RATE MAP (FIRM)

-An official map of a community on which the Administrator of the Federal Insurance Administration has delineated both the special hazard areas and the risk premium zones applicable to the community.

-FLOOD INSURANCE STUDY

-See "flood elevation study."

-FLOOD OR FLOODING [Added 9-26-2011 by Ord.
-No. 11-15]